probonopd/go-appimage/src/appimaged/README.md

 # appimaged

-This is an experimental implementation of the optional AppImage daemon, `appimaged`, in Go, mainly to see what is possible.
+This is an experimental implementation of the optional AppImage daemon, `appimaged`, in Go.

-## Installation and usage
+## Initial setup

 Assuming you are using a 64-bit Intel machine (arm64, also known as x86_64), you can use our pre-compiled binaries.
 To try it out, boot a Ubuntu, Debian, Fedora, openSUSE, elementary OS, KDE neon,...
 Live ISO and run: